jbeaven/sap-api-docs/petstore.md

     gvs_msg  type /blck/pet_string.

 *** create variables for input and output as needed
-*   when the result of the call is HTTP200 we expect type /BLCK/PET_INT_MT data gr_http200 type /BLCK/PET_INT_MT.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/PET_INT_MT data gr_http200 type /BLCK/PET_INT_MT.